Emperors Yan and Huang

 The sculpture of Emperors Yan and Huang is a monument in China that was carved from a mountain on the Yellow River.
 The overall monument height is 106 m; a 55-meter base platform with 51-meter busts on top.
-They depict the two mythical emperors Yan Di and Huang Di.
+They depict the two mythical emperors known as Yan Emperor (Yandi) and Yellow Emperor (Huangdi).
 The construction lasted 20 years and was completed in 2007, at a cost of US$22.5 million.
 They are located in Zhengzhou, the capital of Henan province, People's Republic of China.
 The statues commemorate politics and the economy.